Twilight4/debian-setup/README.md

 3. Create a new user with password

 The third script `install_apps` will:
-1. Install every software specified in paclist
+1. Install every software specified in `paclist`
-2. Install every software specified in yalist - not found by pacman with yay from AUR repos
+2. Install every software specified in `yalist`
 3. Install my [dotfiles](https://github.com/Twilight4/dotfiles)